unoplatform/uno.extensions/doc/Overview/Mvux/ListStates.md

 ### ForEachAsync

-This operator can be called from an `IListState<T>` to execute an asynchronous action then the data changes.
+This operator can be called from an `IListState<T>` to execute an asynchronous action when the data changes.
 The action is invoked once for the entire set of data, rather than for individual items:

 ```csharp
 await MyStrings.ForEachAsync(async(list, ct) => await PerformAction(items, ct));